-SOUND On digital channels/inputs, toggles through the audio modes (if available for that channel).
+SOUND On digital channels/inputs, toggles the audio mode (if available for that channel).
 For analog channels, toggles SAP on or off.
-If you change channels/inputs, the default for Audio Mode is restored.
+If you change channels/inputs, the default for Audio Mode or SAP is restored.
 Does not affect default menu settings for SAP or Audio Mode.